Namibia Wildlife Sanctuary

 Carnivore Conservation and Wildlife Research Programmes – add-on

-The Foundation has two carnivore research sites in the beautiful Namibian wilderness which focus on threatened species monitoring, particularly of cheetahs, lions and hyenas.
-Volunteers have a unique opportunity to visit one or both of these sites during your time in Namibia.
+The Foundation has two carnivore research sites set in the beautiful Namibian wilderness.
+The wildlife research projects focus on the monitoring of threatened species, particularly cheetahs, lions and hyenas.
+Wildlife sanctuary volunteers have a unique opportunity to visit one or both of these sites during their time in Namibia.

 Research site 1: Desert Retreat Research

-The Desert Retreat site is 5 hours south-west of Windhoek, bordering the Namib-Naukluft National Park.
-Home to iconic red sand dunes, vast open plains and imposing mountain ranges, the area is home to cheetah, brown and spotted hyena, leopard and other desert-adapted wildlife such as the oryx.
+The Desert Retreat site is around 8 hours south-west of Windhoek, bordering the Namib-Naukluft National Park.
+Home to iconic red sand dunes, vast open plains and imposing mountain ranges, the area is home to wild cheetahs, brown and spotted hyenas, leopards and other desert-adapted wildlife such as the oryx.

 Volunteers get involved with: